-If you have a disability that requires close-captioning of video or audio please let me know ASAP!!
+If you have a disability that requires close-captioning of video or audio or other accommodations please let me know ASAP!!

 A Community Internship is a form of experiential learning that can take place within a nonprofit, community-serving organization, an educational institution, or governmental agency.
 It is a short-term work experience, most likely as a volunteer, that allows students to integrate the knowledge and theory learned through their academic coursework with practical, hands-on experience in a real-world setting.
 Community Internships are meant to include substantive learning and engagement opportunities and provide the intern with an in-depth understanding of the organization and the communities it serves.
 For the purposes of this course, community internships will be those that work to address specific community issues with their efforts.

 Community internships may be paid or unpaid, and in either case will be highly educational in nature and supervised or mentored by a professional.

 Each week you’ll have assigned readings and/or videos linked in D2L Course Content.
 We’ll discuss the readings in our Discussions in D2L and Flipgrid.
 You’ll also connect your ideas about the readings to your experience in your Journals and Reflections.

 Each week, you will keep a detailed journal about your field experience working in your community internship.
 This journal will be both narrative (what happened?) and reflective (what do you think about what happened?).
 Journals will be guided by prompts asking students to connect their field work with (a) cluster goals, (b) personal goals, and (c) course texts’ themes and objectives and (d) research questions and findings.
 They will be read and responded to by the instructor, who will pose questions and comments to promote deeper reflection and guide the student’s research process.
 Students will draw from their journals in developing their Final Reflection.
 Journals and Reflections will be turned in to the Assignments folders in D2L.